Fujifilm X100F versus Fujifilm X-E2

 |Canon G1 X Mark III (⇒ lft | rgt)||APS-C||24.0||6000||4000||1080/60p||..||..||..||..|

 |Canon G7 X Mark II (⇒ lft | rgt)||1-inch||20.0||5472||3648||1080/60p||-||-||-||-|

 |Fujifilm X-E1 (⇒ lft | rgt)||APS-C||16.0||4896||3264||1080/24p||-||-||-||-|

-Beyond body and sensor, cameras can and do differ across a range of features.
+Apart from body and sensor, cameras can and do differ across a range of features.
 The X100F and the X-E2 are similar in the sense that both feature an electronic viewfinder, which is helpful when framing images in bright sunlight.
 Moreover, their viewfinders offer an identical resolution of 2360k dots.
-The table below summarizes some of the other core capabilities of the Fujifilm X100F and Fujifilm X-E2 in connection with corresponding information for a sample of similar cameras.
+The adjacent table lists some of the other core features of the Fujifilm X100F and Fujifilm X-E2 along with similar information for a selection of comparators.
 The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.

 |Fujifilm X100F (⇒ rgt)||2360||no||3.0||1040||fixed||no||4000||8.0||4.6||no|

 |Fujifilm X-E2 (⇒ lft)||2360||no||3.0||1040||fixed||no||4000||7.0||7||no|

 |Canon G9 X Mark II (⇒ lft | rgt)||no||no||3.0||1040||fixed||YES||2000||8.2||6||YES|